-Non-emergency ambulance transportation (NEAT) is transportation provided to a Medicaid enrollee to and/or from a Medicaid covered service or VAB when no other means of transportation is available and the enrollee is unable to ride in any other type of vehicle due to medical reasons.
+Non-emergency ambulance transportation (NEAT) is transportation provided by ground or air ambulance to a Medicaid enrollee to and/or from a Medicaid covered service or VAB when no other means of transportation is available and the enrollee's condition is such that use of any other method of transportation is contraindicated or would make the enrollee susceptible to injury.
 The nature of the trip is not an emergency, but the enrollee requires the use of an ambulance.